 Below: 1st photo - The large leaves of the lower and middle stem have heart-shaped bases and stalks with wings, while the leaves just below the floral array (2nd photo) have ovate bases and are almost stalkless.
 Within the array they become stalkless bracts.

 Notes: Eloise Butler first reported planting Heart-leaved Aster on Sept.
 22, 1912 with plants obtained in Wahoo Glen, Minnehaha Park, Minneapolis and again in 1913 from the same source.
 Twelve came on Oct.
 15, 1914 from the Fort Snelling, Minneapolis area and another 12 on Oct.
 19, 1914 from Mendota.
 Multiple planting occurred in many years such as 1918, '19 and '20.
 Eloise always used the former name of Aster cordifolius.
 Martha Crone planted it in 1945 and listed the plant on her 1951 Garden Census and it has been on all subsequent census lists.
-Both Eloise Butler and Martha Crone frequently recorded A. lowrieanus as the species (Lowrie's Aster).
-This species name is no longer recognized as distinct (see details in Flora of North America, Ref. #W7) and is considered a synomym for S. cordifolium which is found throughout the eastern half of North America.
+Both Eloise Butler and Martha Crone frequently recorded A. lowrieanus as a separate species (Lowrie's Aster).
+Eloise recorded planting that species in 1919 and Martha Crone in 1937, '38, '45 and '48, This species name is no longer recognized as distinct (see details in Flora of North America, Ref. #W7) and is considered a synonym for S. cordifolium which is found throughout the eastern half of North America.
 In Minnesota it is known in only 1/3 of the counties, most in the eastern half of the state, including most of the metro counties.
 Asters are difficult to study.
 Where-ever Butler or Crone listed A. lowrieanus, I have included it here as S. cordifolium.
 There are twenty-four species just of Symphyotrichum listed by the DNR and the U of M as being found in Minnesota, some with several subspecies.

 Eloise Butler in her 1915 report to the Board of Park Commissioners wrote about the asters in the Garden and of this species she wrote: "Aster cordifolius is abundant in the woods along our river banks.
 I have specimens of remarkable beauty where I have planted it in burnt-over tracts, branching diffusely and crowded with pale blue flowers whose disks take on a richer tone in maturity."
 Much the same text was incorporated into an essay that was sent to The Gray Memorial Botanical Chapter, (Division D) of the Agassiz Association for publication in the Asa Gray Bulletin.
 Text here.